brad-cannell/codebookr/README.md

 the column attributes tables now look a little different.

--   Notice that the **column attributes tables** for each variable now includes the description and source information that we [added as column attributes above](#add-column-attributes-to-the-data-frame-you-want-to-document-with-a-codebook).
+-   Notice that the **column attributes tables** for each variable now includes the attributes that we [added as column attributes above](#add-column-attributes-to-the-data-frame-you-want-to-document-with-a-codebook).

 -   Notice that we added an `other_attribute = "What happens?"`